visgl/luma.gl/docs/developer-guide/debugging.md

 ## Shader compilation errors

-luma.gl takes care to extract as much information as possible about shader compiler errors etc, and will throw exceptions with detailed error strings when shaders fail to compile. luma.gl also injects and parses `glslify` style `#define SHADER_NAME` "shader names".
+luma.gl extract as much information as possible about shader compiler errors etc, and will throw exceptions with messages intended to help narrow down the problematic shader code when a shader fails to compile.

+When running in the browser, luma.gl will open a shader source code viewer window inside the application's browser tab.
+This window shows both the shader source as well as any error messages and warnings from the shader compiler.

+Note that luma.gl also injects and parses `glslify`-style `#define SHADER_NAME` "shader names".
 Naming shaders directly in the shader code can help identify which shader is involved when debugging shader parsing errors occur.